matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 #### Device handling

-With the pre-MSC2964 authentication mechanism, a `device_id` was associated with the access token.
-Since there are no such thing as a session in OAuth 2.0, this can be hardly mapped like this.
+With the pre-MSC2964 authentication mechanism, a `device_id` was associated with a specific access token.
+In OAuth 2.0 there is no such thing as a session and so a mapping cannot be handled using the same mechanism.

-`device_id` can be bound to a client session via a scope with this format: `urn:matrix:device:[device_id]`.
-If the client does not ask such a scope during the initial login, the authentication server must generate a new `device_id` and give it as a granted scope to the client.
+MSC2964 proposes that the client is responsible for generating/allocating a `device_id`.
 A client can adopt and rehydrate an existing client by asking for its scope on login.

+The client can then bind the `device_id` to the grant by requesting a scope with the format: `urn:matrix:device:<device_id>`.

 This also has a nice side-effect: if the device asked was never used by the client making the request, the authorization server will ask for explicit consent from the user.

 The authentication server must only grant exactly one device scope for a token.

 Wildcards are not allowed under the `urn:matrix:device:` prefix.

 ### Exact scopes

-The exact scopes are intentionally not specified in this MSC.
+Exact scopes for the whole API are intentionally not specified in this MSC.

 The glob mechanism allows to the existing behaviour during a transition period while allowing further MSCs that introduces those exact scopes.

 ### Insufficient privilege response